CVE-2026-31236

 CriticalCVSS 9.8Exploitation Probability (EPSS)

-Low risk24th percentile — higher than 24% of all known CVEs
+Low risk25th percentile - higher than 25% of all known CVEs

 Summary

-The llm CLI tool through version 0.27.1 contains a critical code injection vulnerability via its --functions argument.
-This argument allows custom Python function definitions, but the tool directly executes the code using the unsafe exec() function without sanitization.
-An attacker can exploit this by crafting a malicious llm command with arbitrary Python code in the --functions argument and tricking a victim into running it, leading to arbitrary code execution on the victim's system.
+The llm CLI tool through version 0.27.1 contains a critical code injection vulnerability via the --functions argument.
+This argument allows custom Python function definitions, but the code is directly executed using the unsafe exec() function without any sanitization.
+An attacker can exploit this by crafting a malicious llm command with arbitrary Python code and tricking a victim into running it.

 Risk Assessment

-The risk for the organization is the potential for an attacker to gain full control over the victim's system, which could lead to data theft, malware installation, or further attacks on the infrastructure.
+The risk for the organization includes full system compromise by the attacker, potentially leading to data theft, malware installation, or further attacks on the infrastructure.

 Recommendation

 Immediately update the llm tool to the latest version that fixes this vulnerability.
-Until then, avoid using the --functions argument with untrusted data and educate users about the risks of running unknown commands.
+Until updated, avoid using the --functions argument with untrusted data.

 Original NVD description (English source)